scribe-security/docs/docs/integrating-scribe/valint/configure/attestations.md

  > PEM formatted files

 ### OCI storer
-Cocosign embeds the oc storer
+Cocosign embeds the oci storer.
-Storer uploads evidence to your OCI registry.
+OCI Storer uploads evidence to your OCI registry.
 Evidence can be attached to a specific image or uploaded to a general repo location.

 OCI store capability allows your evidence collection to span across your supply chain.